Austin Trevor

 Claude Austin Trevor Schilsky (7 October 1897 – 22 January 1978) was an Irish actor who had a long career in film and television.

 He played the parson in John Galsworthy's Escape at the world premiere in London's West End in 1926 and was the only member of the cast to transfer to New York City for the Broadway production a year later.
+He played Captain August Lutte in Noël Coward's Bitter Sweet during the long first run of the show in the West End from 1929 to 1931.
 He was the first actor to play Agatha Christie's detective Hercule Poirot on screen in three British films during the early 1930s: Alibi (1931), Black Coffee (1931) and Lord Edgware Dies (1934).
 He subsequently turned up in a character part in a later Poirot adaptation The Alphabet Murders in 1965.
 He stated that he only got the Poirot role because he could speak with a French accent.

 During the 1960s he worked largely in television, appearing in series such as The First Churchills in which he played Lord Halifax.
 He appeared in an episode of the legal drama The Main Chance.

 He died in Bury St. Edmunds, Suffolk.